Black Friday → 40% OFF Annual Plans

 Data-analysis abilities

-If your sales analyst effectively assesses your sales data, he or she must have the appropriate data analysis skills.
-Specifically, the analyst should be able to use key data-analysis methods and techniques (e.g., text analytics, data visualization, data mining, and more) to discover useful information that can help push your business forward.
+If your sales analyst assesses your sales data, they must have the appropriate data analysis skills.
+The analyst should be able to use key data-analysis methods and techniques (e.g., text analytics, data visualization, data mining, and more) to discover useful information that can help push your business forward.

 Strong communication and presentation skills